JaimePolidura/MemDB/core/README.md

 - Each user will authenticate with an authkey.
 The max length will be 256 characters.
 It will be specified in config.txt
 - Data will be ASCII encoded using low endian format.

+## Limitations
+- Max data length will be 256 bytes

 ## Request format
 ````
                  1 byte